xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 }
 ```

-The message MUST include the following parameters, although either paramater can be an empty string:
+The message MUST include the following parameters, although either parameter can be an empty string:

 ```ts
 {